cbkinase/Smack/STORIES.md

 ### Create Message

-- A logged in user should be able to create a new message by typing a message into an input field (or WYSIWYG editor) located in a section below the channel/direct message pane.
+- A logged in user should be able to create a new message by typing into an input field (or WYSIWYG editor) located in a section below the channel/direct message pane.
   - /:user_token/:channel_id
-  - Upon creation, the newly created message will appear within the bottom portion of the channel/direct message pane.
+  - Upon submission, the newly created message will instantly appear within the bottom portion of the channel/direct message pane.
 And, the message will be saved to the db.
-  - If the message is a direct message, a new channel will automatically be created with the both the sender and recipient added as channel members.
-The channel name will be generated from the names of the members.
+  - If the message is the very first direct message between users, a new channel will automatically be created with the both the sender and recipient added as channel members.
+The channel name will be automatically generated from the names of the two users.

 ### Edit Message